OpenNWP/L-GAME/README.md

 * radiation: coupled to RTE+RRTMGP
 * uses the Poisson bracket formulation by Gassmann and Herzog (2008) and Gassmann (2013)

 RFPET is meant to be applied at resolutions finer than 7 km.
-Standard nesting options include:

-* GFS
-* ICON-EU
-* ICON-D2
+The default configuration is a 800 m resolution implementation nested into ICON-D2.
 Other nesting options are of course possible but require more work.

 ## Installation